Monumental history is alive in Williamsburg, where immersive learning blends with unforgettable experiences.

 3.)
 Historic Jamestowne

 In Historic Jamestowne, students can visit James Fort, first unearthed in 1994.
-Witness archaeologists from the Jamestown Rediscovery project unearth relics from the past and glimpse artifacts uncovered during their dig at the Nathalie P. & Alan M. Vorhees Archaearium houses.
+Witness archaeologists from the Jamestown Rediscovery project unearth relics from the past and glimpse artifacts uncovered during their dig at the Nathalie P. & Alan M. Vorhees Archaearium museum.
 Tour the 1907 Memorial Church, built to commemorate the 300th anniversary of Jamestown, which resembles a 1619 church used as a meeting place for the legislative assembly.
 The Jamestown Glasshouse showcases the art of glassmaking, America’s first English industry, which began in Jamestown, Virginia.
 Sift through excavation artifacts, learn how to map archaeological features, and engage in various hands-on learning activities at the Ed Shed.
 Groups can also enjoy a scenic excursion along Island Drive, a loop open to pedestrians, bicyclists and vehicles.
 Observe wildlife and the natural environment that the English colonists encountered.

 Don’t miss out on new itineraries and destination insights—subscribe now to stay informed.

-American Revolution Museum Farmhouse
+American Revolution Museum Farmhouse.

 4.)
 American Revolution Museum at Yorktown